WaiYanLin71/fastify-mvc/README.md

 ### Demo Link

-A live demo of the project can be accessed at https://waiting-polished-mallow.glitch.me/
+A live demo of the project can be accessed at (https://wy-dev.cyclic.app/v1/auth/login)

-- username: test@admin.com
+- username: admin@fastify.mvc
 - password: password

 ### Installation Guide